rodrigotonso/Learning_JS_whit_Its_functions/Testing/README.md

 # Learning_JS_whit_Its_functions - Testing
   The comments are only in spanish at the moment.
-# Aprender JS con sus funciones
+# Aprender JS con sus funciones - Testing
   Los comentarios se encuentran únicamente en español por el momento.